tvrbo-pro/TvrboReact/readme.md

     make install

 This will also perform an initial build.
+To import initial data into the database, run:

+    make populate

 ### Live development